 Unlike VA loans or FHA loans, conventional mortgages are not guaranteed or insured by the federal government.
 Because the government does not guarantee them, conventional loans are considered riskier for lenders to take on.

 What is the minimum down payment required for a conventional loan?

-While the minimum down payment required for a conventional loan is 5 percent, many conventional loan borrowers put down more at closing — and lenders will suggest buyers put down 20 percent if they’re able.
+While the minimum down payment required for a conventional loan may be lower, lenders for many conventional loan borrowers will recommend buyers put down 20% if they’re able.

 Avoiding mortgage insurance is a major benefit to selecting a conventional loan.
 Why?
-Conventional loan borrowers who put down less than 20 percent at closing will be required to pay private mortgage insurance on their loan until their loan-to-value ratio reaches 80 percent.
+Conventional loan borrowers who put down less than 20% at closing will be required to pay private mortgage insurance on their loan until their loan-to-value ratio reaches 80%.
 By paying more at closing, borrowers can avoid paying mortgage insurance altogether, which can save thousands of dollars — or even tens of thousands of dollars — in the long-term.

 Conforming and non-conforming loans

 There are two types of conventional loans — conforming and non-conforming.
 The main difference between these two types is that conforming loans have a loan limit that is designated based on the cost of living in the county where the loan is originated.
 If a loan “conforms” to the loan ceiling, it is called a conforming loan.

 In 2020, the conforming loan limit for a single-family home in Minnesota or Wisconsin is $510,400.